STRENGTH AND HONOR

 “I don’t know what you mean.”

 “What a crock.
-Of course you do.
 I told you, I waited.
-I thought you were killed, God damn it!
+I waited and it was hell, okay?
+Thinking you'd been killed.
+What was I supposed to do?
 Jesus, we’re not in high school anymore.”

 Dusty closed his eyes and drew in the lilac scent of her skin.